 Crisis averted, now it was just time for clean up.

 Cases that took place near home were almost always the worst.
 It meant being close to home but not being able to be there so when Hotch entered his house for the first time since he’d got the call, he sighed in relief.
 He dropped his bag on the floor, not caring if it stayed there till morning.
-Reed was still wrapped around his neck and it had him a little worried.
-The dragon hadn’t spent that much time wrapped around his neck since he’d gotten used to be around people.
+Reed was still wrapped around his neck, and it had him a little worried.
+The dragon hadn’t spent that much time wrapped around his neck since he’d gotten used to being around people.

 All Hotch wanted to do was go to bed and sleep for days.
-The case from start to finish hadn’t been that long but it had been stressful, before Reed had got himself into a room full of Anthrax.
+The case from start to finish hadn’t been that long, but it had been stressful before Reed had got himself into a room full of Anthrax.
 As soon as he hit his bedroom door, Reed stirred from his light slumber.

 “Yes.
 Let’s get you on the bed.
 I think you are more tired than I am.”
 Hotch pulled his dragon from his shoulder.
-Reed felt like he might be running a fever but he pushed that thought from his mind.
+Reed felt like he might be running a fever, but he pushed that thought from his mind.
 It was probably just the warmth from Hotch’s neck.
 Reed relaxed as soon as his body hit the pillow.

-Hotch showered and dressed for sleep before he double checked all the locks on the house.
+Hotch showered and dressed for sleep before he double-checked all the locks on the house.
 When he made it back to the bedroom, he noticed that Reed hadn’t moved at all.
 Worried, Hotch touched the dragon’s side.
 He was barely breathing.